Ad Lagendijk

 Tags: press release

-Posted in Getting published, Tips for junior scientists, Tips for senior scientists
+Posted in Getting published, Tips

 In the olden days, you had to do a lot of hard work, a lot of well thought-through research, in order to get a paper published, and that was it.
 In the not quite so olden days, just publishing your results was not enough: you also had to push your results to the general press.
 A press release might help and a few really exiting results might make it to the newspapers.
 Today, all you need is an idea and a well-written press release, not something as old-fashioned as a result.